Yaveen123/Quizzer/README.md

 Why?
 Because real world exams often test different topics at one time, but current pre-test/quiz systems often only tackle one topic at a time.

 # Getting started. 🚀
-1. Download the [project](https://github.com/Yaveen123/Quizzer/tree/main/Project) folder and extract the contents.
+1. Download the [project](https://github.com/Yaveen123/Quizzer/archive/refs/heads/main.zip) folder and extract the contents.
-2. Open the project folder **in VS-Code.**
+2. Extract the **entire folder.**
 3. Run 'Quizzer.py' **in VS-Code.**

 ### System requirements.